administer-org/documentation/v2/v2survival.md

 ![2.0 Assistant Location](assistant.png)

+You can also join [the Discord](https://to.admsoftware.org/discord) and open bug reporting tickets if you need to share media or anything else.
+The Reporting Agent is designed for quick reports and feedback.

 And that's it!
 Let us know if you have any other questions or concerns - our support team will do our best to assist.